-Applicable standard: IEC 61000-4-6.
-Object of the test: To verify that the error shift due to conducted disturbances, induced by RF fields complies with the requirements of Table 4.
-Meters, such as electromechanical meters, which have been constructed using only passive elements shall be assumed to be immune to conducted disturbances induced by RF fields.
-Test procedure in brief: shall be coupled or in coupling/decoupling devi magnetic current to simulate the influence of electromagnetic fields jected into the power ports and I/O ports of the meter using ices as defined in the standard referenced.
-The performance of the g of an RF generator, (de)coupling devices, attenuators, etc. shall be The meter shall be tested as a tabletop instrument.
-During the test, the meter shall energized with reference voltage and a current equal to 10 I{tr} .
-The error at each incremental interval of the carrier frequency shall be monitored and compared to requirements of Table 4.
-When using a continuous frequency sweep, this can accomplished by adjusting the ratio of the sweep time and the time of each measurem When using incremental 1% frequency steps, this can be accomplished by adjusting the dw time on each frequency to fit the measurement time.
-If the meter is a poly-phase se meter, the tests shall be performed at all extremities of the cable.
-Test severity: severity: RF amplitude (50 Ohm): 10 V (e.m.f.)
-Frequency range: 0.15 - 80 MHz Modulation: 80 % AM, 1 kHz sine wave
+Object of the test: To verify that the error shift due to conducted disturbances, induced by RF fields complies

+A radiofrequency electromagnetic current to simulate the influence of electromagnetic fields shall be coupled or injected into the power ports and I/O ports of the meter using coupling/decoupling devices as defined in the standard referenced.
+The performance of the test equipment consisting of an RF generator, (de)coupling devices, attenuators, etc. shall be verified.

+The meter shall be tested as a tabletop instrument.
+During the test, the meter shall be energized with reference voltage and a current equal to $10~I{\rm tr}$ .
+The error at each 1% incremental interval of the carrier frequency shall be monitored and compared to the requirements of Table 4.
+When using a continuous frequency sweep, this can be accomplished by adjusting the ratio of the sweep time and the time of each measurement.
+When using incremental 1% frequency steps, this can be accomplished by adjusting the dwell time on each frequency to fit the measurement time.

+If the meter is a poly-phase meter, the tests shall be performed at all extremities of the cable.

+Test severity: RF amplitude (50 Ohm): 10 V (e.m.f.)

+Frequency range: 0.15 - 80 MHz

+Modulation: 80 % AM, 1 kHz sine wave

+6.3.16 DC in the AC current circuit

 Object of the test: To verify that the error shift due to DC in the AC current circuit complies with the requirements of Table 4.
 Electromechanical and transformer operated meters shall be assumed to be immune to DC in the AC current circuit.

-Test procedure: The error shift, compared to the intrinsic error at sinusoidal conditions, shall be measured when the current amplitude is increased to twice its value and is half-wave rectified.
+Test procedure: The error shift, compared to the intrinsic error at sinusoidal conditions at $I = I{\text{max}}/2\sqrt{2}$ , shall be measured when the current amplitude is increased to twice its value ( $I = I{\text{max}} / \sqrt{2}$ )

+and is half-wave rectified.